LoRyder1/LoRyder1.github.io/unit1_projects/resque_sidekiq.md

 Background workers are necessary for almost all projects, and for some applications, background code can be just as important as the web facing code.

+**Setting up Sidekiq**

+Sidekiq is a background processing library for Ruby.
+It adds some handy methods to our classes which make background processing quite simple.

+Sidekiq relies on Redis(a key-value store) to maintain a job queue.
+That's the first thing you'll need to install.